hlascelles/karina_personal_website/_posts/kitchen/2013-03-02-beans-and-plantain.md

 **Ingredients:**

+* 40g red onion
+* 30g tomato paste
+* 20g garlic
+* 0.5 teaspoon Chipotle chilli powder (or any spicy and/or smmoky chilli powder)
-* 1 plantain
+* 200g tomatoes
+<nbsp></nbsp>
-* olive oil
+* coconut oil
+* 2 plantains
+* 400g any pre-cooked beans
 * 1 lime
-* any pre-cooked beans
-<nbsp></nbsp>
-* tomatoes
+* 0.25 teaspoons cinnamon
-* 1 red onion
-* a piece of ginger
-* red chillies

 **Methods:**

+* Very roughly chop the red onion.
+Handblender it together with tomato paste, garlic and chilli powder into a paste.
+* Finely chop the tomatoes.
+* In a heavy bottom pot, heat a bit of coconut oil.
+Add the curry paste and fry for a couple of minutes, until it smells really good.
+Once it starts sticking to the bottom of the pot, add the tomato.
+Let it simmer on low heat.
-* Heat olive oil in a pan.
-Cut plantain into coins.
-Fry them on both sides until golden.
+* Heat some coconut oil in a large pan.
+Cut plantain into coins and fry them on both sides until golden.
-* Meanwhile, very roughly chop tomatoes, onions, ginger and chillies.
-Handblender them into a sauce.
-* In a pot combine the sauce with beans (frozen or from a can) and let it cook for a bit.
+* Prepare the beans (defrost or drain from the cans) and add them to the curry pot.
-* Place fried plantain onto a paper towel to remove excess oil.
-In a bowl combine plantain with a juice of one lime and mix well.
+* In a large bowl mix the juice of a lime with cinnamon.
+Once the plantains are ready, add them in and mix until they absorb all the juice.
-* Serve plantain with beans in a fresh spicy sauce.
-The ginger and onion still taste raw - that's the idea.
+* Serve the beans with plantain.